 - Understanding Learning Difficulties - In this practical full-day workshop, the DSF Understanding Learning Difficulties guide will be reviewed and effective ways to make use of it explored.
 Successful strategies for assisting students with specific learning disorders, such as Dyslexia, will be identified.

 - Appropriate Accommodations - This workshop outlines ways of adjusting teaching practice and utilising resources to ensure that students with learning difficulties and disorders can engage successfully with the curriculum.
-This workshop is particularly useful for upper primary and secondary classroom teachers.

 Workshops related to high-quality evidence-based literacy programs and strategies